Erdogan skips Glasgow climate summit in security dispute | Headlines

 British Prime Minister Boris Johnson initially said the problem had been resolved, Erdogan said.
 "But at the last moment he got back to us and said that the Scottish side was causing difficulties," Turkish media quoted him as saying.
 Erdogan said he subsequently learnt that the measures Turkey had sought were granted as an exception to another country, which he did not name.
 He said this was unacceptable.
 "We are obliged to protect the dignity of our nation," he said.

 A spokesperson for the British government's COP26 office declined to comment on security matters.
-Scotland police declined to provide an immediate comment.
+Scotland police said they do not comment on VIP security.
 A senior Turkish official earlier told Reuters that British authorities had not met Turkey's requests over security.

 "The president took such a decision because our demands regarding the number of vehicles for security and some other security-related demands were not fully met," the official said.
 Erdogan had previously said he would meet U.S. President Joe Biden https://www.reuters.com/world/middle-east/biden-meets-erdogan-amid-tension-over-defence-human-rights-2021-10-31 in Glasgow, but they met in Rome on Sunday.